 Financial aid is not intended to replace the financial responsibility of the student; rather, it is intended to supplement what the family can provide.
 Students are required to complete the Free Application for Federal Student Aid (FAFSA) each year they are seeking financial aid.
-The information provided is used to create an analysis of each student's financial ability to contribute toward his or her educational costs.
-Students may complete the FAFSA application via the Internet at www.fafsa.ed.gov.
+The information provided is used to create an analysis of each student's financial ability to contribute toward their educational costs.
+Students may complete the FAFSA application via the Internet at https://studentaid.gov/.
 Students are required to inform WesternU's Financial Aid Office of all financial assistance (including scholarships) they receive.

 More detailed information on the various types of scholarships and awards can be found at WesternU's website under "Financial Aid".
-WesternU reviews and administers all of its programs without discrimination as to race, creed, gender, national origin, or non-disqualifying handicap.
+WesternU reviews and administers all its programs without discrimination as to race, creed, gender, national origin, or non-disqualifying handicap.